 You never know when you will suddenly need to change your plans when you’re on an adventure.
 We had to make adjustments on the fly, from our atrocious weather to forgetting my camera batteries to the closed cupcake shop and swimming pool.
 Sometimes the best adventures are the least predictable!

 Bald Eagle Lesson #2

 When I say pack carefully, I don’t necessarily mean “pack a lot,” I mostly mean to double-check before you head out.
 Unfortunately, when our plans changed at the last minute Thursday evening, I decided to take the opportunity to freshen up my batteries and put them on the chargers.
 Friday morning, I forgot to take them off the wall chargers and put them in my bag, so I walked off without them.

 About 2 hours down the road, I remembered that they were still on the chargers at home.
 Eeek!
 Fortunately, a quick Google search revealed a camera store along our route.
-We made a speedy side-stop to The Camera Corner in Davenport, Iowa, where I picked up a fresh new battery and charger for a mere $89.
+We made a speedy side-stop to a little camera shop in Davenport, Iowa, where I picked up a fresh new battery and charger for a mere $89.
 Crisis averted!
 But next time, I will be a bit more careful about making my list and checking it twice.

 Bald Eagle Lesson #3